-10 More Challenges Gifted People May Struggle With That You Didn't Know About
+10 Things About Many Gifted People You May Not Know About

 If you are a gifted adult and/or the parent of a gifted child there are may be hidden challenges you face related to being highly intelligent and having a sensitive brain.
 I've written about some of the hidden challenges gifted children face before, and there's more.
-Here are 10 more challenges you may not know about that need your attention:
+Here are 10 more thinks you may not know about that need your attention to be a good support to yourself or your loved one:

 Gifted children often need a logical reason to accept what you are telling or asking of them, which can lead to many questions, disagreements and refusal to do things.
 They aren't deliberately challenging you or being disobedient.
 They just have a more active brain, and are developing important critical thinking skills.
 Yes, this can be exhausting, but it is part of parenting a gifted child.
 While this isn't the norm for average kids, it is fairly normal for gifted ones.
 If you are able to give logical reasons, please do.
 This doesn't mean you have to give in to their refusal to do important things you ask of them.
 It means they may need to have a conversation first.

 Mastery is deeply tied to self esteem.
 While not all gifted people struggle with perfectionism many do.
-Since gifted people learn quickly in at least one area, those are areas that take a little longer can feel like failure, and be painfully wounding to their self esteem.
+Since gifted people learn quickly in at least one area, those other areas that take a little longer can feel like failure, and be painfully wounding to their self esteem.
 Many gifted people have a fierce inner critic that may prevent them from trying new things for this reason.
+Be kind, and help them to use their strengths to engage them in the challenges.

 You or your child may be twice exceptional (2E).
 This means if you are gifted and have a disability or mental health diagnosis.
 People who are in the profoundly gifted range are also considered 2E.

 Not all gifted people are high achievers.
 Often gifted is confused with bright or high achieving.
 There are many average and high average (bright) learners who work extremely hard and are thought to be gifted.
 Gifted is different.
 Gifted people fall within a certain IQ range, tend to need less repetition in one or more areas, and have asynchronous development.
-This, combined with other factors, can mean a gifted person is not high achieving at all.
+Current brain imaging technology and research also suggests gifted people are not neurotypical.
+All of this, combined with environmental factors , emotional and learning differences, can mean a gifted person is not high achieving at all.
 Often gifted children and adults become bored and find it difficult to engage.
 They may need to find meaning in what they are doing to participate, opt out for fear of failure, or their learning and social needs may not be met.

 Many gifted people struggle with executive functioning skills like planning and organization without having ADHD.
 While some gifted people do have ADHD, not everyone who is disorganized and distracted does.
 This is especially true for children.
 Research suggests executive functioning skills such as these are the last to develop, especially for gifted children.
 They may not have mastery over these skills until they are college age.
-It is important to work with them to develop the skills over many years.
+It is important to work with them to develop the skills over many years, and to use their strengths to engage them in activities that are less interesting or more challenging.

 An existential crisis can happen at any age.
 Gifted people can often see more possibilities than the average person, which can lead to intrusive thought loops that are upsetting.
 If your child, friend or spouse is having an existential crisis don't dismiss their feelings.
 They likely need someone to talk it out with, and help finding hope in their despair.
 If it is you who is spinning out, find someone to talk to, journal or take action to do something meaningful when possible.